Jada42/Hamba/README.md

 -   Try **Modern Hopfield** for higher memory capacity.\
 -   Benchmark on harder datasets (WikiText, OpenWebText).\
 -   Explore **efficient incremental Hopfield updates** for scaling.

+Newest Model, was scaled to 62M Params (PPL 39 @ Word Level Wikitext-03) has Gating and Mixture of Recursion added!

 ------------------------------------------------------------------------